 Strawberries will be needing a pick-me-up after winter.
 A regular application of a weak liquid manure around strawberries is better than a whole lot all at once.
 Mulch well also to keep developing fruit off the soil.
 You might also like to fashion some netting over plants to stop any birds getting to the fruit before you do.

 Why not try starting your vegie garden from seeds this year.
 Enjoy the wonder of tiny plants emerging from the soil and have fun selecting unusual varieties to try.
-We now have our spring-summer seed range in stock, with tomatoes, cucumbers, zucchinis and lots of other delectable summer delicacies!
+We now have our spring-summer seed range in stock, with tomatoes, cucumbers, zucchinis and lots of other summer delicacies!
 As well as beautiful flower seeds that can add colour and decoration to the vegie patch.
 These seeds can be germinated now in the shelter of a hothouse or sunny window, then hardened off in slightly larger pots, until the soil warms up and they can be planted out.
-Come in and try our organic, non-hybridised herb (this means you can collect the seed) and vegetable seeds.
+Come in and try our organic, non-hybridised (this means you can collect the seed) herb and vegetable seeds.
 No chemical treatments or inorganic fertilisers are used in their production.